tjufc/notes/api_gateway/API_Gateway.md

 [refer](https://www.nginx.com/learn/api-gateway/)

 > An API gateway is the conductor that organizes the requests being processed by the microservices architecture to create a simplified experience for the user. 面向微服务。
-> It’s a translator, taking a client’s many requests and turning them into just one, to reduce the number of round trips between the client and application. 这个“把多个API聚合成一个API”，具体是怎么实现的？
+> It’s a translator, taking a client’s many requests and turning them into just one, to reduce the number of round trips between the client and application. 服务(接口？)编排能力。
 > An API gateway is set up in front of the microservices and becomes the entry point for every new request being executed by the app.
 It simplifies both the client implementations and the microservices app. 接入层。

 ![](./apigateway.jpeg)